SEAME-pt/SEA-ME_Team6_2025-26/docs/TSF/tsf_implementation/validators/VALIDATOR_GUIDE.md

 ## Overview

-The `validators.py` file contains **8 validator functions** that automate the scoring of TSF items (Assumptions, Assertions, Evidences, and Expectations).
+The `validators.py` file contains **3 universal validator functions** that automate the scoring of TSF assumptions by searching for evidence in the repository.
 These validators are executed by TruDAG during the `trudag score` command.

 **Key Features:**
 - Evidence-based validation (searches repository for actual proof)